-Today I am writing about a topic on the hearts and minds of many parents, myself included.
-It is probably one of the most challenging, frustrating, but rewarding periods that all parents will face at one time or another; in some form or another.
+Today I am writing about a topic which is on the hearts and minds of many parents, myself included.
+It is probably one of the most challenging and frustrating periods that all parents will face at one time or another; in some form or another.
 The day will come when you will be sitting at your dinner table with your family and become suddenly aware that your son or daughter has been replaced by a stranger.
-Even though it would seem that little has changed in the day to day activities, with the familiar faces and routines of your family, it will descend on you without warning.
+Even though it would seem that little has changed in the day to day activities with the same familiar faces of your family, it will descend on you without warning.

-One way in which communication is carried out is a type of “public broadcast message” via hormone influence.
-Hormones are much like a common cell to cell interactions, but hormones target a very wide population of cell sets and stir various role-specific groups to fulfill a particular job for a particular need.
-As a system wide message has many important targets, the announcement must be loud, clear and lasting.
-In other words, unlike a neurotransmitter that makes you move your arm, the message must be loud enough, specific and last long enough to assure every player is on board with the same objective.
-You could say that it is much like the horns and sirens alerting the city of an oncoming tornado, where emergency crews, support teams, and families make the necessary preparations in order to secure wellbeing.
+One way in which communication is carried out is through a type of “public broadcast message” via hormone influence.
+Hormones are much like the common cell to cell interactions, but hormones target a very wide population of cell sets and stir various role-specific groups to fulfill a particular job for a particular need.
+As a system-wide message has many important targets, the announcement must be loud, clear and lasting.
+In other words, unlike a neurotransmitter that makes you move your arm, the message must be loud enough, specific and last long enough to assure every player is on board for the same objective.
+You could say that it is much like the horns and sirens alerting the city of an oncoming tornado, where emergency crews, support teams, and families make the necessary preparations in order to secure well-being.
 The article I will be introducing is about two such hormone messengers, testosterone, and cortisol.

 High levels of cortisol produce a hyperactive sense of “fight or escape”.
-The body becomes completely dedicated at that point to return to a comfort balance, either through confrontation or avoidance.
+The body becomes completely dedicated at that point to return to a comfortable balance, either through confrontation or avoidance.

 Testosterone fuels our “stress prepared” body toward a direct action.
 It is aligned and in complete agreement with the cortisol signal, that is to return to a state of comfort.
 Therefore if there is an action which we may believe to be effective to restore comfort, then such an action is then presented to our “judgment command center” for consideration.